thackerbroadcasting/site/src/content/docs/legal/privacy-policy.md

         #variant: success
 ---

-_Revision **4**.
-Last updated **June 29, 2024**._
+_Revision **5**.
+Last updated **August 1, 2025**._

-This privacy notice for Thacker Broadcasting, LLC (doing business as Thacker Broadcasting) ("**we**," "**us**," or "**our**"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("**Services**"), such as when you:
+This privacy policy for Thacker Broadcasting, LLC (doing business as Thacker Broadcasting) ("**we**," "**us**," or "**our**"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("**Services**"), such as when you:

-- Visit our website at [https://thackerbroadcasting.com](https://thackerbroadcasting.com), or any website of ours that links to this privacy notice
+- Visit our website at [https://thackerbroadcasting.com](https://thackerbroadcasting.com), or any website of ours that links to this privacy policy.
-- Engage with us in other related ways, including any sales, marketing, or events
+- Engage with us in other related ways, including any sales, marketing, or events.

-**Questions or concerns?** Reading this privacy notice will help you understand your privacy rights and choices.
+**Questions or concerns?** Reading this privacy policy will help you understand your privacy rights and choices.
+We are responsible for making decisions about how your personal information is processed.
 If you do not agree with our policies and practices, please do not use our Services.
 If you still have any questions or concerns, please contact us at [legal@thackerbroadcasting.com](mailto:legal@thackerbroadcasting.com).

 ## Summary of Key Points
-_**This summary provides key points from our privacy notice, but you can find out more details about any of these topics by clicking the link following each key point or by using our table of contents to find the section you are looking for.**_
+_**This summary provides key points from our privacy policy, but you can find out more details about any of these topics by clicking the link following each key point or by using our table of contents to find the section you are looking for.**_

 **What personal information do we process?** When you visit, use, or navigate our Services, we may process personal information depending on how you interact with us and the Services, the choices you make, and the products and features you use.
 Learn more about [personal information you disclose to us](#1-what-information-do-we-collect).

-**Do we process any sensitive personal information?** We do not process sensitive personal information.
+**Do we process any sensitive personal information?** Some of the information may be considered "special" or "sensitive" in certain jurisdictions, for example your racial or ethnic origins, sexual orientation, and religious beliefs.
+We do not process sensitive personal information.

-**Do we receive any information from third parties?** We do not receive any information from third parties.
+**Do we receive any information from third parties?** We may collect information from public databases, marketing partners, social media platforms, and other outside sources.
+Learn more about [information collected from other sources]().

 **How do we process your information?** We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
 We may also process your information for other purposes with your consent.
 We process your information only when we have a valid legal reason to do so.
 Learn more about [how we process your information](#2-how-do-we-process-your-information).